SciTools/iris/docs/src/further_topics/lenient_maths.rst

-Note that, cube maths automatically takes care of broadcasting the dimensionality of the ``control`` up to that of the ``experiment``, in order to calculate the ``difference``.
+Note that, cube maths automatically takes care of broadcasting the dimensionality of the ``control`` up to that of the ``experiment``, in order to perform the ``difference``.
 This is performed only after ensuring that both the **dimension coordinates** ``grid_latitude`` and ``grid_longitude`` are first :ref:`leniently equivalent <lenient equality>`.